Last updated: June 18, 2026

 Medi-Cal for Kids and Teens

-California calls the child Medicaid benefit Medi-Cal for Kids.
-It covers children and young adults under 21 who are enrolled in Medi-Cal.
-It can cover checkups, mental health care, dental care, vision and hearing care, equipment, medication, lab work, therapy, home health care, and other medically needed services.
+California’s Medi-Cal for Kids and Teens covers children, teens, and young adults under age 21 who are enrolled in Medi-Cal.
+DHCS says covered services can include checkups, shots, screenings, treatment for physical, mental, and dental health problems, vision and hearing care, medical equipment, medication, lab work, physical therapy, occupational therapy, speech therapy, home health, and other needed services.

-Apply through BenefitsCal, your county, or the state Medi-Cal application page.
-Once covered, call the health plan on the card and ask for a care manager if your child has several doctors, hard-to-schedule therapy, medical equipment needs, or missed referrals.
+Apply for Medi-Cal through BenefitsCal, your county, or the DHCS Medi-Cal application page.
+Once your child is covered, call the plan on the card and ask for a care manager if your child has several doctors, hard-to-schedule therapy, equipment needs, missed referrals, or transportation problems.

-Reality check: “Covered” does not always mean fast.
-Referrals, prior authorizations, and plan networks can slow care.
-If a service is denied, ask for the denial in writing and the appeal deadline.
+Reality check: Covered does not always mean fast.
+Referrals, prior authorizations, plan networks, and paperwork can slow care.
+If a service is denied, reduced, delayed, or stopped, ask for the notice in writing and ask what appeal deadline applies.

 California Children’s Services

-Reality check: CCS is not for every disability.
-It is tied to medical condition rules and medical records.
-Keep diagnosis letters, hospital records, therapy notes, and equipment orders together.
+Reality check: CCS is not for every diagnosis.
+Keep diagnosis letters, hospital records, therapy notes, equipment orders, insurance notices, and specialist referrals together.

 If a Medi-Cal plan denies or delays care, call the plan first and ask for an appeal or grievance.
-For managed care problems, the state DMHC complaint process may also help after you work with the plan, or sooner for urgent issues.
-For Medi-Cal eligibility or benefits disputes, see the Medi-Cal hearing page.
+For managed care issues, the state DMHC complaint process may help, especially when care is urgent.
+For Medi-Cal eligibility or benefit disputes, use the Medi-Cal hearing page and read the deadline on your notice.

 Income and home care help